mucholian/Air-Traffic/README.md

  **3) Prices**
  - This is the only part of the project that I used R instead of Python.
 File is uploaded as LASSO.r.
  - I ran LASSO to find the best model for each spread.
  - The example I give here is LA_NY_M2 Jet Fuel spread.
-(I must mention that imp/exp arbs are the key variables missing from the model)
+(I must mention again that imp/exp arbs are the key variables missing from the model)

  ![LA_NA_M@](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/LA_NY_M2.png)